dark-comet/cogwheel/README.md

 - `cogwheel-framework` models enumerated values (select option types, guild features, etc.) using `ExtensibleEnum<T>` to facilitate the discovery of new option values while the application is running.
 This is to allow the framework to safely handle newly introduced values from the API.
-So **there is a very rare (but not non-existent) possibility that the full set of enumeratable values may change over the course of the bot's uptime.** Your code should be designed with this in mind.
+So **there is a very rare (but not non-existent) possibility that the full set of enumerable values may change over the course of the bot's uptime.** Your code should be designed with this in mind.